divas25bai10022/Loan-Eligibility-Prediction/README.md

   I didn't just pick one model; I compared two to see which was smarter:

-    -Logistic Regression: My baseline.
+  --Logistic Regression: My baseline.
 It’s simple and fast.

-    -Random Forest: My "heavy lifter."
+  --Random Forest: My "heavy lifter."
 I limited the depth to 2 so it wouldn't just memorize the data (overfitting) but actually learn the patterns.

 ---> How to Use This :